-But Amazon itself is not a book publisher, it’s a retail site with publishing arms: Createspace for print books and Kindle Direct Publishing for electronic books.
+But Amazon itself is not a book publisher, it’s a retail site with publishing arms: Kindle Direct Publishing (KDP) for print and ebooks.
 So while Amazon.com is a place for your customers to find and purchase your book, it is not a place to publish your book.

-So what are authors asking when they query how to get their books published on Amazon?
+So what are authors asking when they query how publish on Amazon?
 I believe this question breaks down into three categories.

 First, they are asking how to make their book available on Amazon.
-This part is relatively easy.
-If you are using a print-on-demand platform, such as Createspace or Ingram Spark, you will be able to make your book available, not just on Amazon, but though other online sellers, like Barnes &Noble.com and Powells.com, and also available to bookstores, libraries and more.
+This part is relatively easy as you can see in our video step-by-step guide in the second part of this article.
+If you are using a print-on-demand platform, such as KDP or Ingram Spark, you will be able to make your book available, not just on Amazon, but through other online sellers, like BarnesandNoble.com and Powells.com, and also available to bookstores, libraries and more.
 Most self-publishing platforms make books readily available on Amazon through an expanded distribution system.

-Second, because they have heard about Createspace, Amazon’s print-on-demand arm, authors are asking about how to make a book through them.
-CreateSpace is a publishing platform related to Amazon, but it also allows books to be distributed through other third-party sellers.
-Createspace accepts files that have been formatted for printing (but no longer offers author services), makes individual ISBNs available, and has an expanded distribution system.
-Ingram Spark is another print-on-demand site with similar services, also has wide distribution available.
+Second, because they have heard about KDP, Amazon’s print-on-demand arm, authors are asking about how to make a book through them.
+KDP is a publishing platform related to Amazon, but it also allows books to be distributed through other third-party sellers.
+KDP accepts files that have been formatted for printing, makes individual ISBNs available, and has an expanded distribution system.
+Ingram Spark is another print-on-demand site with similar services, also has a wide distribution available.
 In order to make books available through either place, you need to upload your book files and oversee the tasks related to publishing.

 Lastly, some people are asking about publishing ebooks only.
 Though Amazon isn’t the only company to sell electronic books, they are a go-to source for downloads.
 But there are numerous places to sell ebooks (and other formats, as I break down here) but, as with print books, you need to create and ebook file to upload to these sites.
 Proper ebook files are not PDFs, rather they are based on HTML code.